JetBrains/teamcity-documentation/topics/multinode-setup.md

 If Data Directory is shared via NFS, make sure that all nodes have the following option in their mount settings: `lookupcache=positive`.

+### Main Node Caches Directory

+If main node accesses the data directory via a network location than it is highly recommended to move `system/caches` directory to a [local disk](teamcity-data-directory.md#caches_folder).

 #### Node-Specific Data Directory

 Besides the Data Directory shared with the main server, a secondary node requires a _local_ Data Directory where it stores some caches, unpacked external plugins, and other configuration.